 What is the real cost of persistent failures in Continuous Integration (CI) pipelines?
-That is what a recent survey conducted by Cambridge Judge Business School in partnership with Undo sought to answer.
+That is what a recent survey conducted as part of a Cambridge Judge Business School MBA project sought to answer.

 To do so, the research team leveraged a two-fold approach to attain quantifiable data.
 They conducted extensive secondary research across industry databases and analyst firms; and deployed a field survey to gather primary research data.